Trade Forex Trading

 The used is 100:1, 50:1, 20:1 depending on the size of xauusd lots traded.

-So Why not Just Choose 10:1 option as the Maximum XAUUSD Leverage?
-Because to keep within the proper risk management rules it is even recommended that investors use less than this?
+So Why not Just Select 10:1 option as the Maximum XAUUSD Leverage?
+Because to keep within proper risk management rules it is even adviced that traders use less than this?

-This question might seem straight forward but it's not, because when you trade you use borrowed money known A.K.A.
+This question may seem straight forward but it's not, because when you trade you use borrowed money known A.K.A.
 XAUUSD Leverage.
-When you borrow capital from anyone or a bank you must maintain a security or collateral to acquire a loan, even if the security is based on monthly deduction from your salary, the same thing with XAUUSD.
+When you borrow capital from anyone or from a bank you must sustain a security or collateral to acquire a loan, even if the collateral is based on monthly deductions from your own salary, the same thing with XAUUSD.

 In xauusd the security is known as margin.
 This is capital you deposit with your broker.